ARM-software/acle/main/acle.rst

 under a Creative Commons Attribution–Share Alike 4.0 International license ("CC-BY-SA-4.0”), with an additional clause on patents.
-The Arm trademarks featured here are registered trademarks or trademarks of Arm Limited (or its subsidiaries) in the US and/or elsewhere.
+The Arm trademarks featured here are registered trademarks or trademarks of Arm Limited and/or its affiliates (or its subsidiaries) in the US and/or elsewhere.
 All rights reserved.
 Please visit https://www.arm.com/company/policies/trademarks for more information about Arm’s trademarks.

+.. _ssec-copyright:

 Copyright
 =========

-Copyright (c) |copyright-date|, Arm Limited and its affiliates.
-All rights reserved.
+Copyright 2011-2021 Arm Limited and/or its affiliates <open-source-office@arm.com>.

 About this document
 ===================